gre/gl-react/docs/api/Target.md

-# GL.Target
+# GL.Uniform

-`GL.Target` allows to render a shader with any content.
+`GL.Uniform` allows to render a shader with any content.
 It can be an image, a video, a complex content (including texts and images...) or even another `GL.Component` (which allows to **compose and stack effects**).

 **Example:**